Welcome to the Cagan laboratory

 Fly-To-Bedside Clinical Trial

-Based on our work exploring the relationship between genomic complexity and drug resistance, we opened a fly-to-bedside clinical trial as part of the Center for Personalized Cancer Therapeutics, and published our first fly-to-patient report (PMID: 31131321).
+Based on our work exploring the relationship between genomic complexity and drug resistance, we opened a fly-to-bedside clinical trial as part of the Center for Personalized Cancer Therapeutics, and publishing two fly-to-patient reports.

 The RASopathies are a family of inherited disorders characterized by mutations that activate the RAS/ERK signaling network.
 Patients present with a broad palette of developmental and post-natal defects.
 Currently, only symptomatic care is available for affected individuals.
-We are working with Bruce Gelb and colleagues to develop 14 new RASopathy models, exploring the biology and developing new lead therapeutics.
+We are working with Bruce Gelb and colleagues to develop 30 new RASopathy models, exploring the biology, and (with Bruce, Jian Jin and colleagues) developing new lead therapeutics using chemical evolution.